rocky-linux/documentation/docs/guides/network/basic_network_configuration9.md

     ![nmtui_automatic](images/nmtui_automatic.png)

-6. Once we have switched the interface over to "Automatic" we need to remove the statically assigned IP so hit the <kbd>TAB</kbd> key unti lthe "Remove" is highlighted next to the IP address and hit <kbd>ENTER</kbd>.
+6. Once we have switched the interface over to "Automatic" we need to remove the statically assigned IP so hit the <kbd>TAB</kbd> key until the "Remove" is highlighted next to the IP address and hit <kbd>ENTER</kbd>.

     ![nmtui_remove](images/nmtui_remove.png)